Standing-Storm/TargetedMutagens/README.md

 BUT DOESN'T THIS GET RID OF THE ESSENTIAL RANDOMNESS OF MUTATIONS?

 No, since there's still randomness in acquiring the recipes.
 But I don't really see this (and am not building this) as a way to complete a specific path in exactly the way you want.
 This is for adding a few bespoke mutations onto a package you've already selected, or finding the recipe for some mutations that change your choice of threshold because now you meet more of the prerequisites of a different path.
-It's also a way to keep mutagen crafting going into the late game--instead of making a single big batch and mutating like crazy and then being done until your inevitable death, now you'll want to have some on hand in case you find a recipe for something interesting you could add to your genetic arsenal.
+It's also a way to keep mutagen crafting going into the very late game--instead of making a single big batch and mutating like crazy and then being done until your inevitable death, now you'll want to have some on hand in case you find a recipe for something interesting you could add to your genetic arsenal.

 NOTE: HUMAN SAMPLES